ayush5harma/PixelFeatureDrops/README.md

 The module spoof using latest coral's device fingerprint taken from https://git.rip/dumps/.
 Passes Safetynet (read Instructions at the end).
 ## Requirements:
+- Android R
+- Custom ROM using pixel's system UI with gapps installed.
-*Tested Custom roms* : PixelExperience(PE and PE plus), EvolutionX , Havoc, ParanoidAndoid and AOSiP Derpfest.
+  *Some Tested Custom ROMs* : PixelExperience(PE and PE plus), EvolutionX, Havoc, ParanoidAndoid and AOSiP Derpfest.
-(Should also work on any other custom rom using pixel's system UI with gapps installed).

-*Device*: any
+- *Device*: any
-*Magisk version*: 19+
+- *Magisk version*: 21+

-*The following features have been tested working on latest PixelExperience(PE and PE plus), EvolutionX , Havoc, ParanoidAndoid and AOSiP Derpfest and should also work on any other custom rom using pixel's system UI with gapps installed.*
+*The following features should enable on any other custom rom using pixel's system UI with gapps installed post prop spoofing.*

 | Feature Drop  | Steps to enable      | Sidenote  |